Recipients of Excellence in Professional Learning Award

 At Bracoden we strive to be an excellent school.
 We set high standards which are non-negotiable, and this has embedded the learning culture for the school.
 The ethos of commitment and improvement is palpable in every learning context.
 We ‘develop self-evaluation to promote improvement for all through sharing expertise and good practice.’

-The school values of: Respect, Enthusiasm, Working together, Aspiration, Responsibility and Determined (REWARD) are discussed and reinforced daily.
-They are celebrated every week in pupil led assemblies.
+The school values – Respect, Enthusiasm, Working together, Aspiration, Responsibility and Determined (REWARD) – are discussed and reinforced daily.
+They are celebrated every week in pupil-led assemblies.
 At Bracoden we, ‘promote an ethos which values and supports all individuals, celebrates success and develops respect for all.’
-Alongside these, the Getting it Right for Every Child – wellbeing indicators (SHANARRI) – are woven into our school ethos which allow pupils to thrive.
+Alongside these, the Getting it Right for Every Child – wellbeing indicators (SHANARRI) – are woven into our school ethos which allows pupils to thrive.

 Time to reflect on professional learning is allocated and prioritised each term with the most effective practice disseminated.
 Teachers are reflective practitioners which leads to profound learning.
 GIRFEC directs their self-evaluative questioning.
 Whole school targets drive the key areas for improvement forward and lead to an increase year on year on standards.
 The quality improvement calendar is set out to prioritise meetings focused on the impact of teaching and learning on all pupils across the school.
 The school uses Local Authority targets to set their own aspirational targets.
 We focus on percentages of pupils achieving above the expected levels.
 Tracking progress and attainment is regularly completed as a whole staff activity.
 From this, decisions can be made as to where any gaps are and how to close them further.